Unsafe food and plants for pets

 - Philodendrons

 Philodendrons are a common houseplant and are popular due to their ease of care.
-However, they can cause vomiting, diarrhea, and other digestive issues in cats and dogs.
+However, they can cause vomiting, diarrhoea, and other digestive issues in cats and dogs.

 - Poinsettias

 Poinsettias are often associated with the holiday season, but they can be toxic to pets.
-Ingesting poinsettia leaves can cause vomiting and diarrhea in cats and dog
+Ingesting poinsettia leaves can cause vomiting and diarrhoea in cats and dog

 - Sago Palm